We are Committed to being Green

 It’s Our Family Ethic

 The Kennett family strongly believes in community service and environmental stewardship of the land.
-We helped organize the White River Partnership, an environmental stewardship organization in the White River watershed, and we helped create a land conservation project in Rochester, VT and have preserved several pieces of land for agricultural use.
+We helped organize the White River Partnership, an environmental stewardship organization in the White River watershed.
+Our family helped create a land conservation project in Rochester, VT and have preserved several pieces of land for agricultural use.
 In 2011, We received the Windsor County Natural Resources Soil Conversation Farm of the Year award.
 Currently we are organizing the CT River Watershed Farmers Alliance to work with farmers throughout the area.

 Vermont’s First Green Agritourism Enterprise